Jump to ↓

 -SMS

-4 integrations: Salesforce, Zendesk, Microsoft 365, and Google Workspace Teams seeking basic AI support and call center features
+4 integrations: Salesforce, Zendesk, Microsoft 365, and Google Workspace Teams seeking basic AI transcription/live coaching and call center features

-RingCentral 4 plans with custom quote-based pricing -File sharing and task management with internal team messaging
+RingCentral 3 plans from $65 to $145 with quote-based Enterprise plans -File sharing and task management with internal team messaging

 -Video whiteboards